 WAYF started out with a so-called hub&spoke architecture, with each IdP and SP (each 'entity') connecting to a central hub and having all login traffic between them go through there.
 This makes for easy onboarding of new entities, and enables WAYF to handle data subject consent centrally on behalf of its entities.
 Another advantage of the hub is its ability to do protocol translation, allowing e.g. SAML-only SPs to receive logins from CAS-only IdPs.
 Hubbing the login traffic also allows WAYF to enforce various other aspects of federation policy, e.g. attribute release constraints and other restrictions on interaction between entities, and trivialises the collection of login traffic statistics.

 However, the demand for interoperability with other federations, notably through eduGAIN, has prompted the need for WAYF's hub&spoke architecture to be supplemented with a peer2peer (or 'mesh') interface, allowing WAYF entities to interact directly with those of other federations, seemingly without the hub's mediation, while still retaining the advantages of the hub&spoke architecture enumerated above.
-This 'hybrid' federation architecture is being introduced in the spring of 2018, with a new software platform written in Golang, thoroughly tested and, back in March, favourably reviewed by German XML security experts.
+This 'hybrid' federation architecture was introduced July of 2018, with a new software platform written in Golang, thoroughly tested and, back in 2018, favourably reviewed by German XML security experts.

 WAYF as a 'federation operator' can be said to fill two distinct roles: that of hub opererator and that of metadata provider.
 Backed by a strong infrastructure for metadata management, WAYF has the capability to maintain, manage and publish any SAML2 or other metadata that anyone would need — and so would be able to maintain e.g. the metadata needed by all public-sector identity federations in Denmark, perhaps publishing this in a single, “national” XML feed.